June 09, 2023

 In-Network Exceptions for Insured Health Benefits Plans in New Jersey

-The following article was written by The New Jersey Association of Health Plans, a nonprofit association representing leading Commercial and Medicaid health care plans in New Jersey and proudly covering nearly 7 million New Jersey residents.
+The following article was written by The New Jersey Association of Health Plans, a nonprofit association representing leading Commercial and Medicaid health care plans in New Jersey and proudly covering over 7 million New Jersey residents, in conjunction with Autism New Jersey.

-If a Member is having a difficult time finding a network provider that is available to see the Member in a reasonable period of time or that is within a reasonable proximity to the Member, the Member should call the Member Services number or Behavioral Services number on their insurance ID card (some carriers may have a special number for behavioral health services) to seek assistance in finding a network provider.
-If the network providers the carrier identifies are unavailable or located too far away, the member may consider requesting an in-network exception.
+If a Member is having a difficult time finding a network provider that is available to see that Member within a reasonable period of time – or one that is a reasonable distance from their home – the Member should call the Member Services number on their insurance ID card to seek assistance.
+Some carriers may have a special number for behavioral health services, which the Member can try as well.
+If the carrier suggests network providers that are unavailable or located too far away, the member may consider requesting what is called an “in-network exception” or sometimes called an “in-plan exception.”
 The Q&A below may provide some general background on this process.

 Q1: What is an “in-network exception?”

-A: New Jersey regulations require an HMO, service corporation or an insurer (collectively “carrier”) with a network plan to provide or arrange for health care services for its enrollees for specified services, including behavioral health care services. (e.g., N.J.A.C.
-11:24-5.1(a)) However, there may be times when the medical services are not available within the network or available within a reasonable period of time or within a reasonable distance within the network as described above.
-In such cases in instances where the Member and/or the Member’s primary care physician have made reasonable efforts to access the services in network and can reasonably document those efforts, a Member or the Member’s primary care physician may request that the carrier grant what is called an “in-network exception,” where the carrier is requested to provide coverage for medical services rendered by an out-of-network provider at a level of coverage and cost share equivalent to that which would be applied to the same services if rendered by an in-network provider.
+However, there may be times when the medical services are not available within the network, not available within a reasonable period of time, or not available within a reasonable distance within the network as described above.
+In such cases, if the Member or the Member’s primary care physician (PCP) have made reasonable efforts to access the services in network and has documented those efforts, the Member or PCP may request that the carrier grant what is called an “in-network exception,” where the carrier provides coverage for medical services rendered by an out-of-network provider at a level of coverage and cost share equivalent to that which would be applied to the same services if rendered by an in-network provider.

 Q2: How do I initiate a request for an in-network exception?